rossthomson89/rossthomson89.github.io/_posts/2019-10-18-website-launched.markdown

 * **It doesn't need to be super dynamic** - how often will the site update anyway? 🤷‍♂️
 * **It shouldn't be expensive** - no point in paying for services I don't need

 Don't get me wrong, this isn't a solution I'd recommend to most of my clients (or anyone who isn't a developer for that matter) but I run this site for around $35(£27) per year.
 That's only £2.25 a month!
-This cost is purely down to the yearly cost for my domain (rossthomson.dev).
+Which is sure within most people's budget?
+This cost however is purely down to the yearly cost for my domain (rossthomson.dev).
 There's no hosting fees.
 No license fees.
 It's also incredibly secure because a static website has no database to manipulate.
 Here's the stack:

 * **Hosting:** <a href="https://pages.github.com/" target="blank">Github Pages</a>
 * **Repository:** <a href="https://github.com/">Github</a>